Air Conditioning FAQ 2026

 - Clogged condensation drain pipe.
 Your A/C removes humidity from the air and drains it out through a pipe.
 Algae, even mold, can block the drain pipe and shut down the cooling.

 - Dirty outdoor compressor or indoor evaporator coils.
 Dirt, leaves, spiders, or mold can reduce the cold air.
 Clean both coils.
 Do not bend the outdoor fins when cleaning.
-Use a soft brush or gentle water hose spray to clean the outdoor unit.
+Use a soft brush or a gentle water hose spray to clean the outdoor unit.
 If the outdoor condenser fins are bent, you may need a special fin straightening tool.

 Why Is My Air Conditioning Freezing Up?